 Positive reinforcement is the goal of classroom management strategy.
-It is the point of having a system in place because a Teacher wants a student to produce a certain kind of behaviour.
+It is the point of having a system in place because a Teacher wants a student to produce a certain kind of behavior.
 That is the bottom line, isn’t it?
 Keeping that in mind, what is the best way to get anyone to do something?
-Andrew Carnegie writes about this in his brilliant book How to win friends and influence people, and it is to encourage the behaviour that one wants to see instead.
+Dale Carnegie writes about this in his brilliant book How to win friends and influence people, and it is to encourage the behavior that one wants to see instead.
 People respond to incentives, and those incentives are not always tangible.

 A classroom management strategy that works

 Competition drives people.
-Everyone wants to be number one, the best, the one standing at the top, the boss, and it is essential that a teacher understands this and play on a student’s need to be the best.
+Almost everyone wants to be number one, the best, the one standing at the top, the boss, and it is essential that a teacher understands this and play on a student’s need to be the best.
 And this strategy is based on that competitiveness.

 Here is how you do it.

 1. Have the students name on an excel sheet.
-For those who may want it tangible, print students names on an A3 paper.
+Those who may want it tangible can also print it.
 The students names are on the left-hand side and on the right, have a point system from 1-10.
 Here is a visual of how it should look:

 If a student brings their book, pen and are sitting down, you can reward them 2 points.
-A teacher may use whatever negative behaviour they want to be corrected.
-Take time to emphasize the system and reward the positive behaviour of a student who are exhibiting the desired behaviour so that those who may not be or those taking too much time to do what a teacher desires will see what is expected and eventually follow.
+A teacher may use whatever negative behavior they want to be corrected.
+Take time to emphasize the system and reward the positive behavior of a student who are exhibiting the desired behavior so that those who may not be or those taking too much time to do what a teacher instructs them to will see what is expected and will eventually follow.

 I remove points for:

-4. Attach it to the classroom somewhere students can see it (preferably next to the board)
+4. Attach it to the classroom somewhere where students can see it (preferably next to the board).

-Put this classroom control system in place and report if it worked or not by leaving a comment below.
+Try out this classroom control system and write us if it worked or not by leaving a comment below!

 Download the material for the best classroom management strategy